2023 Undergraduate Research Opportunities (URO) and Showcase

 Yes.
 The URO Workshop is a mandatory requirement of the URO program.

-The URO Workshop is hosted by the Office of the Vice-President, Research and Innovation, in collaboration with the Toronto Metropolitan University Library, to provide students with an opportunity to learn important and valuable research presentation skills and to help prepare for the URO Showcase.
+The URO Workshop is hosted by the Office of the Vice-President, Research and Innovation, in collaboration with the TMU Library, to provide students with an opportunity to learn important and valuable research presentation skills and to help prepare for the URO Showcase.

 Yes.
 The Showcase is a mandatory requirement of the URO program.

-The URO Showcase is hosted by the Office of the Vice-President, Research and Innovation, in collaboration with the Toronto Metropolitan University Library, to help promote undergraduate research at the university.
+The URO Showcase is hosted by the Office of the Vice-President, Research and Innovation, in collaboration with the TMU Library, to help promote undergraduate research at TMU.
 The Showcase is a valuable opportunity for students to learn important research-related skills and to prepare for academic and career development.

-Students will present their research to a wider audience, including faculty, supervisors and staff.
-Other students presenting during the session will also be part of the audience.
+Students will present their research to faculty, supervisors, staff and other students presenting during the session.

 Citation style varies across disciplines.
 Check with your supervisor to determine what citation style you should use.